 In late summer I signed up my kindergartner for soccer.
 There was a call for coaches and I immediately started thinking about who I knew in my family that could help.
 My husband works full time and also goes to night school, so as much as he’d love to volunteer I knew he was out.
 And then it hit me, “Why can’t I be the coach?”

-This is new territory for me.
-I’ve never coached soccer before.
-In fact, I haven’t played soccer since I was 12.
+This was new territory for me.
+I’d never coached soccer before.
+In fact, I hadn’t played soccer since I was 12.
 I used to be extremely athletic but have a back injury that I’m working through therapy for.
 However I really wanted to push myself into learning something new and being more involved with my kid’s activities.
 After some consideration, I registered as head coach.
 Way to jump in with two feet and let my coaching career begin!

 Build Up Stamina